HDBW/APOLLO/docs/ESCO/README.md

         - A formal definition
         - The relationship between occupations and skills (i.e. the occupations for which the knowledge, skill or competence is essential and the occupations for which the knowledge, skill or competence is optional)
         - The relationship between knowledge, skills and competences, and other knowledge, skills and competences.
 This realtionship is categorised as essential or optional.
-        - The reusability level, which indicates how widley a knowledge, skill or competenc concept can be applied.
+        - The reusability level, which indicates how widley a knowledge, skill or competency concept can be applied.
+ESCO distinguishes four levels of skill reusability:
+            - **Transversal knowledge, skills andd competences** are relevant to a broad range of occupations and sectors.
+They are often referred to as **“core skills”, “basic skills” or “soft skills”**.
+            Transversal skills are not usually related directly to occupations in ESCO, except if this link is relevant for their labour market.
+In fact, they are too abstract to be suitable for job matching.
+Therefore, they are contextualised.
+The contextualisation of skills analyses how transversal skills, competences or knowledge are applied in the specific context of a sector or an occupation, and allows knowledge or skill and competence concepts to be created.
+            - Cross sector knowledge, skills and competences are relevant to occupations across several economic sectors.
+            - Sector-specific knowledge, skills and competences are specific to one sector, but are relevant for more than one occupation within that sector.
     - Competence
         The proven ability to use knowledge, skills and personal, social and/or methodological abilities in work or study situations, and in professional and personal development.
     Example: Working as a "civil airline pilot" requires the competence to combine knowledge about "emergency procedures" and "equipment malfunctions" with skills relating to "reading position coordinates" and "following the flight route".